starkos/simple-sftp-client/README.md

 # simple-sftp-client

-A simple SFTP pass-through service and React-based client proof-of-concept.
+A simple SFTP pass-through service and React-based front-end.

-Some folks we work with aren't comfortable using old-school SFTP applications like [FileZilla](https://filezilla-project.org), or can't easy install applications in their work environments.
-This weekend proof-of-concept is intended to demonstrate the viability of using a web front-end to navigate the large filesets involved.
+Some folks we work with aren't comfortable using old-school SFTP applications like [FileZilla](https://filezilla-project.org); some can't easily install applications in their work environments.
+This weekend proof-of-concept demonstrates using a minimal web application to navigate large filesets, sidestepping both issues.

+The project consists of two parts: an AWS Lambda function that interacts with the SFTP server and passes through through the results, and a React SPA client to navigate the results, download files, etc.

 ## Pass-through Service

-To install the service:
+Deploy the service for the first time:

 	$ cd service
 	$ zip -r simple-sftp-passthru.zip .